adam-phelps/simple_lab/README.md

 ## Usage

 Edit this file as needed to create a dynamic lab setup.
+Depending on what you name your keypair, get to your EC2 instance via:
+`ssh -i key-pair-lab.pem ec2-user@<EC2 INSTANCE PUBLIC_IP>`

 ## Helpers folder